harmanbrar/autosavejs/README.md

 It should guarantee order using the timeout function and queue.

-It might just a glorified event handler if you have other suggestions on improving it or another way of a implementing a autosave please let me know I'm always open and willing to learn!.
+It might just be a glorified event handler.
+If you have other suggestions on improving it or another way of a implementing a autosave please let me know I'm always open and willing to learn!.